Event filters

 Loading

 Explore the vibrant event scene and make the most of your time in Margaret River.
-From music to dining and more, we have the biggest event range and best discovery experience, there's something for everyone.
+From music to technology and more, we have the biggest event range and best discovery experience, there's something for everyone.

 Edible Gardens Festival: a weekend of open gardens, workshops, demos, talks, stalls, local produce and sustainable living ideas in WA's Margaret River Region.